sanskriti-ss/bindingaffinity/README.md

 # Protein-Ligand Binding Affinity Prediction

 A binding affinity prediction project demonstrating that traditional machine learning with proper feature engineering dramatically outperforms deep learning approaches on molecular datasets.
-This project provides a complete comparison framework across traditional ML, hybrid CNN+ML, and advanced deep learning techniques, with practical insights for molecular property prediction in drug discovery.
+This project provides a complete comparison framework across hybrid CNNs SGCNNs, QMLs, and advanced deep learning techniques, with practical insights for molecular property prediction in drug discovery, in order to speet up and provide a proof-of-concept to other similar research papers

 ## Project Overview